Amazon CloudWatch

 log_stream_template

-Template for Log Stream name using Fluent Bit record_accessor syntax.
-This field is optional and if configured it overrides the other log stream options.
-If the template translation fails, an error is logged and the log_stream_name or log_stream_prefix are used instead (and thus one of those fields is still required to be configured).
-See the tutorial below for an example.
+Optional.
+Template for log stream name using Fluent Bit record_accessor syntax.
+If configured, it overrides other log stream options.
+If the template translation fails, an error is logged and log_stream_name or log_stream_prefix are used instead (one of those fields must be configured).
+See the tutorial for an example.

 log_key